KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 An exception that is thrown when an operation on a workflow instance is not valid because the instance has been terminated.

-    throw [System.Activities.WorkflowApplicationTerminatedException]::New("An exception that is thrown when an operation on a workflow instance is not valid because the instance has been terminated.")
+    throw [System.Activities.WorkflowApplicationTerminatedException]::New('An exception that is thrown when an operation on a workflow instance is not valid because the instance has been terminated.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.WorkflowApplicationTerminatedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.WorkflowApplicationTerminatedException.aspx)